-The legal representatives or the Supervisory Board are responsible for the other information.
+The Supervisory Board are responsible for the other information.
 The other information comprises the following non-audited parts of the combined management report:

-- the separate combined non-financial report of the company and the Group, to which reference is made in the combined management report, and - the combined corporate governance statement of the company and the Group, to which reference is made in the combined management report, and the information contained in the combined management report that is not part of the management report and is marked as unaudited.
+- the separate combined non-financial report of the company and the Group, which is referred to in the combined management report, and - the combined corporate governance statement of the company and the Group referred to in the combined management report, and - the information contained in the combined management report that is not part of the management report and has been labelled as unaudited.

-The other information comprises the remaining parts of the annual report.
-The other information does not include the consolidated financial statements, the audited disclosures in the combined management report and our auditor's report thereon.
+The other information also includes the remaining parts of the annual report.
+The other information does not include the consolidated financial statements, the combined group management report information audited for content and our accompanying auditor's report.

-Our opinions on the consolidated financial statements and on the combined management report do not cover the other information, and consequently we do not express an opinion or any other form of assurance conclusion thereon.
+Our opinions on the consolidated financial statements and on the combined group management report do not cover the other information, and consequently we do not express an opinion or any other form of assurance conclusion thereon.

-In connection with our audit, our responsibility is to read the other information referred to above and, in doing so, consider whether the other information are materially inconsistent with the consolidated financial statements, with the audited content of the combined management report or our knowledge obtained in the audit, orotherwise appear to be materially misstated.
+In connection with our audit, our responsibility is to read the above-mentioned other information and, in so doing, to consider whether the other information

+- is materially inconsistent with the consolidated financial statements, with the combined group management report information audited for content or our knowledge obtained in the audit, or - otherwise appears to be materially misstated.